Daily Prayer from the Anglican Prayer Book for Australia

 Blessed God, we ask your blessing for those listed on the Anglican cycle of prayer:

-The Diocese of Lagos West – The Church of Nigeria (Anglican Communion)
+The Diocese of Makueni – The Anglican Church of Kenya

 All Prison ministry chaplaincy teams